-Explainable Artificial Intelligence in Biology and Precision Medicine
+Explainable Artificial Intelligence in Precision Medicine

 Modern machine learning (ML) models can accurately predict patient progress, an individual's phenotype, or molecular events such as transcription factor binding.
 However, they do not explain why selected features make sense or why a particular prediction was made.
 For example, a model may predict that a patient will get chronic kidney disease, which can lead to kidney failure.
 The lack of explanations about which features drove the prediction – e.g., high systolic blood pressure, high BMI, or others – hinders medical professionals in making diagnoses and decisions on appropriate clinical actions.
 I will briefly describe my group’s efforts to develop interpretable ML techniques for varied biological and medical applications, including treating cancer based on a patient’s own molecular profile, identifying therapeutic targets for Alzheimer’s, predicting kidney diseases, preventing complications during surgery, enabling pre-hospital diagnoses for trauma patients, and improving our understanding of pan-cancer biology and genome biology.
 My talk will focus in greater detail on: MERGE, which uses ML to identify molecular markers for chemotherapy drugs for acute myeloid leukemia in collaboration with UW Medicine, published in Nature Communications (Jan 2018) and our follow-up projects in collaboration with Harvard Medical School; our explainable artificial intelligence system, Prescience, for preventing hypoxemia in patients under anesthesia, recently featured on the cover of Nature Biomedical Engineering (Oct 2018); and SHAP, our general ML framework on model interpretability, published as a full oral presentation at Neural Information Processing Systems (Dec 2017; cited 250).